 - 4.11.b.
-Fellow education must include experience in serving as a role model and providing supervision to residents and/or medical students.
-(Core) - 4.11.c.
-Fellows must have a formally structured educational program in the clinical and basic sciences related to pediatric critical care medicine.
-(Core) - 4.11.c.1.
+Fellows must manage a diverse pediatric endocrinology patient population (in terms of diagnoses and complexity) both in inpatient and outpatient settings. ^(Core) - 4.11.b.1.
+Fellows must learn through patient care about normal and abnormal hormonal regulation. ^(Core) - 4.11.b.2.
+The interaction of endocrine pathology and psychosocial problems must be addressed. ^(Core) - 4.11.c.
+Fellows must have responsibility throughout their educational program for providing longitudinal outpatient care that is supervised by one or more members of the pediatric endocrinology faculty. ^(Core) - 4.11.d.
+Fellow education must include experience in serving as a role model and providing supervision to residents and/or medical students. ^(Core) - 4.11.e.
+Fellows must have a formally structured educational program in the clinical and basic sciences related to pediatric endocrinology. ^(Core) - 4.11.f.
 The program must utilize didactic and clinical experience for fellow education.
-(Core) - 4.11.c.2.
-Pediatric critical care medicine conferences must occur regularly, and must involve active fellow participation in planning and implementation.
-(Core) - 4.11.c.3.
-Fellow education must include instruction in basic and fundamental disciplines, as appropriate to pediatric critical care medicine, such as anatomy, physiology, biochemistry, embryology, pathology, microbiology, pharmacology, immunology, genetics, and nutrition/metabolism.
-(Core) - 4.11.c.4.
-Fellow education must include instruction in pathophysiology of disease, reviews of recent advances in clinical medicine and biomedical research, conferences dealing with complications and death, as well as the scientific, ethical, and legal implications of confidentiality and informed consent.
-(Core) - 4.11.c.5.
-Fellow education must include instruction in bioethics.
-(Core) - 4.11.c.5.a.
-This should include attention to physician-patient, physician-family, physician-physician/allied health professional, and physician-society relationships.
-(Detail) - 4.11.c.6.
-Fellow education must include instruction in the economics of health care and current health care management issues, such as cost-effective patient care, practice management, preventive care, population health, quality improvement, resource allocation, and clinical outcomes.
-(Core)
+(Core) - 4.11.g.
+Pediatric endocrinology conferences must occur regularly, and must involve active fellow participation in planning and implementation. ^(Core) - 4.11.h.
+Fellow education must include instruction in basic and fundamental disciplines, as appropriate to pediatric endocrinology, such as anatomy, physiology, biochemistry, embryology, pathology, microbiology, pharmacology, immunology, genetics, and nutrition/metabolism. ^(Core) - 4.11.i.
+Fellow education must include instruction in pathophysiology of disease, reviews of recent advances in clinical medicine and biomedical research, and conferences dealing with complications and death, as well as the scientific, ethical, and legal implications of confidentiality and informed consent. ^(Core) - 4.11.j.
+Fellow education must include instruction in bioethics. ^(Core) - 4.11.j.1.
+This should include attention to physician-patient, physician-family, physicianphysician/allied health professional, and physician-society relationships. ^(Detail) - 4.11.k.
+Fellow education must include instruction in the economics of health care and current health care management issues, such as cost-effective patient care, practice management, preventive care, population health, quality improvement, resource allocation, and clinical outcomes. ^(Core)